 For more information click here.

-Highest Level of education: Master of Science, Biotechnology, 2017, Technical University of Braunschweig, Germany
+University Studies: Master of Science, Biotechnology, 2017, Technical University of Braunschweig

 What is - in your opinion - your best publication?